-Six months later, Beijing-based tech company ByteDance announced it would be acquiring Musically for around $1 billion and shutting the platform down.
+Six months later, Beijing-based tech company ByteDance announced it would acquire Musically for around $1 billion and shut down the platform.

 So what happened to Musically?